-Let me start off by giving you a nice example of how A.I. and technology can greatly influence the way we behave, and live!
-A few years ago, (programmatic) ads were introduced, and what a fest that was.
+Let me start off by giving you a nice example of how A.I. and technology can greatly influence the way we behave and live!
+A few years ago, (programmatic) ads were introduced, and what a fest it was.
 Targeting customers has never been so easy.
 It changed the way businesses harnessed data, targeted online, and made more strategic decisions about brand opportunities: completely.

 The history of it all

 In the 1950s, Alan Turing predicted that machine learning would play a massive role in future society: and he was right.
 He revealed his visions to the world in his paper: ‘’Turing Test’’.
 It is a test that measures a computer’s intelligence, it requires that humans should be unable to distinguish machine from human.

 Machine learning in a nutshell

 This is a part of Artificial Intelligence which focuses on learning from data and information.
 Machine Learning computers don’t specifically have to be programmed in great detail: the learning outcomes are not predetermined.
 If you give it enough freedom, it may even learn to improve its own algorithms.